PreschoolKindergartenFirst Grade

 Hands-On Activity: Build Your Town

 Using blocks, LEGOs, or even cardboard boxes, build your own town.
 'Where should the library go?
 Where is our house?
 How will the mail carrier get from the post office to our house?'
-This is a playful lesson in city planning and community structure.
+This is a playful way to practice city planning and understand community structure.

 Workbook & Learning Hub Fun

 This is the perfect time to open a kindergarten social studies workbook.
 Find the pages about community helpers or different places in a town.
-As you work on the page, you can say, 'Remember when we saw the real fire truck yesterday?
-Let's color this one red!'
+As you work, you can say, 'Remember when we saw the real fire truck yesterday?
+Let’s color this one red!'

 A child happily playing with a toy fire truck on a colorful rug that depicts a small town.